 Preparing the topping:

-1. Place the oats, cinnamon and ground flax seed in a spice grinder, food processor, or blender.
-If these are not available, simply combine the ingredient together and go straight to step #3.
+1. Place the oats, cinnamon, ground flax seed, and sugar (if using) in a spice grinder, food processor, or blender.
+If these appliances are not available, mix the ingredients up by hand and jump to step 3.

 2. Gently blend the ingredients into a very course mixture.